davidjbradshaw/auto-console-group/README.md

 Set the event type part of the group heading.

+> When using `groupConsole` this has to be set before all other console messages.

+### label()

+Set the label type part of the group heading.

-> When using `groupConsole` this has to be set before any other console messages.
+> When using `groupConsole` this has to be set before all other console messages.

 ### purge()